quantixed/p053p030/README.md

 ## Igor Code

+- `SpindleQuantFromFiji.ipf` this code will read all the outputs from `knocksideways_spindle.ijm`.
+Data should be organised as follows: cell lines in separate directories, sub-directories for each protein assessed by live knocksideways.
+Consistent naming is required.
+Point Igor at the the directory which contains the cell line directories.
 - `MitoticProgression.ipf` this code will read data from Excel workbooks.
 Data should be organised as follows: separate worksheets for the cells to be compared.
 Three columns per sheet labelled `NEB`, `Metaphase`, `Anaphase`.
 Each row is contains the frame number each cell reached these stages.
 Data used in the paper can be found in `Data/progression`